fastoch/Networking/VLAN_Trunk_Links.md

 We've added an extra switch, which implies we have to configure a trunk link.

-First, we create an configure the voice vlan onto switch1:
+First, we create a voice vlan and we configure the interface Gi 2/2 onto switch 1:
 ```
 en
 conf t